AntVith/starwars/README.md

-#Star Wars
+# Star Wars

 This application shows planets from Star Wars.
 Once the user clicks a specific planet they can view the planet info and residents that live there.

 ## To view this application use this link:   https://starwars-ivory.vercel.app/

-For this project I utilized React for the frontend.
+For this project I utilized React for the frontend and styled with CSS.

 ## If you were to run the project locally: